kangyu-california/PersistentWindows/README.md

 - Unzip the file into any directory
 - It is highly recommended to create a task in Task Scheduler to automatically start PersistentWindows triggered by user log on.
   **Make sure to select "Run only when user is logged on", and disable "Stop the task if it runs longer than (3 days)" in task property settings.**

-- Alternatively for users who prefer to auto start PersistentWindows using startup menu, this can be achieved by creating a shortcut to `PersistentWindows.exe` in your startup folder, which you can access via Run -> enter `shell:startup`.
-But this method of auto start may not work as expected for slow computers (see issue #34), it is recommended to delay start by specifying -delay_start \<seconds\> on the command line, 30 seconds seems to be a safe bet.

 # Use instructions
 - Run PersistentWindows.exe as normal user, a splash window will pop up, indicating the program has started successfully.